Harry Power

 Henry Johnson (c.
 1820 – c.
 11 October 1891), better known by his alias Harry Power, was an Irish-born convict who became a bushranger in Australia.
 From 1869 to 1870, he was accompanied by a young Ned Kelly, who went on to become Australia's best known bushranger.

 Power escaped from Pentridge Prison twice, in 1862 and 1869.
 He was known for his affable demeanour and sense of flair, as well as the fact that he never killed any of his targets.

 Early life

 Henry Johnson, also known as Johnston or Johnstone, was born in County Waterford, Ireland around 1820.
 One source gives the exact date of 18 May 1819.

 Johnson and his family moved to England in the 1830s.
 He worked as a piecer at the Woolen Mills in Ashton-under-Lyne, Lancashire.
 When he was only sixteen years of age his father had him apprenticed to the saddler trade.
 His education consisted chiefly of learning to horseback ride.
-Later on he joined the peasants in their conflicts with the British troops.
-It was during this time that he received the sabre wounds on his face, which are described in the Victorian police records as, "scar over right eyebrow, scars on right cheek."
+Later he joined the peasants in their conflicts with British troops.
+It was during this time that he received sabre wounds on his face, which are described in the Victorian police records as, "scar over right eyebrow, scars on right cheek."